Best Sopapilla Cheesecake Recipe

 What are traditional sopapillas made of?

-The most authentic sopapillas are made with all-purpose flour, shortening, baking powder, and salt fried to a crispy dough.
-Then, it is dusted with cinnamon and sugar and drizzled with honey.
-The inside is hollow, so it is a light and crispy treat similar to a churro only flatter.
+A sopapilla is a crispy, deep-fried pastry rolled in cinnamon and sugar.
+It is very common in Hispanic cuisine, especially in Mexico.
+It is often served covered with honey or syrup.
+The most authentic sopapillas are made with all-purpose flour, shortening, baking powder, and salt and are fried into a crispy dough.
+Then, they are dusted with cinnamon and sugar and drizzled with honey.
+The inside is hollow, so they are a light and crispy treat similar to a churro, only flatter.
 Some sopapillas are savory and filled with meat or vegetables.

 Why is my cheesecake runny?